husamrahman/bits-and-bites/README.md

 - #### **[ Final Notes ]**
     - I am not a professional writer so please overlook any grammar issues
     - I really appreciate you subscribing and taking a couple of minutes out of your week to read through
-    - Feel free to reach out if you have any questions, feedback, thoughts, anything really ✌️😊
+    - Feel free to reach out if you have any questions, feedback, thoughts or anything really ✌️😊

 <br />